How do I sell my books?

 The difference here is that this is marketing, and not selling.
 Twitter, Facebook and blogs dedicated to your own books and you as an author are merely selling tools.

-Think outside this direct selling mentality, which in fact drives people away, not towards your books, and focus on marketing, which means having your books discovered by far more people than just other authors, who of course are all doing the same thing and making the same mistake on Twitter and Facebook.
+Think outside this direct selling mentality, which in fact drives people away, not towards your books, and focus on marketing, which means having your books discovered by far more people than just other authors, who of course are all doing the same thing and making the same mistakes on Twitter and Facebook.

 Blogging is the best way to help sell more books